DRIFTLESS WISCONSIN WINE & CHEESE TRAIL

 Activities planned at 14 wineries and creameries throughout Southwestern Wisconsin

-March 30, 2018 – Prairie du Sac, WI – The Driftless Wisconsin Wine & Cheese Trail will hold its Spring Event weekend April 13, 14 & 15th, with special activities at each of fourteen businesses.
+March 30, 2018 – Prairie du Sac, WI – The Driftless Wisconsin Wine & Cheese Trail will hold its Fall Event weekend October 12, 13 & 14th, with special activities at each of fourteen businesses.
 Launched in 2017, this collaboration between the state’s renowned dairy industry and its growing wine industry invites travelers to visit estate wineries and local creameries, tasting wine and sampling cheeses that have received national and international acclaim.
 The Trail is made possible through a matching Buy Local, Buy Wisconsin Grant through the WI-DATCP.

 The Trail is comprised of these businesses located roughly between Madison and La Crosse.
 The route provides a tour of the stunning natural beauty of Southwest Wisconsin’s Driftless Area: